githubnext/blocks-template/README.md

 ### Step 4.5: Wait for the Marketplace to find your Blocks

 Every hour we search GitHub for new custom Blocks.
 Wait about an hour before you can see your blocks on the [Blocks Marketplace](https://blocks-marketplace.githubnext.com/).

+## Troubleshooting

+* When developing folder blocks you might hit a "Something went wrong" message if you reach the rate limit of the GitHub API.
+This is because we're hitting the API unauthenticated.